 As the first academic organization to join the North Carolina Research Campus (NCRC), UNC Charlotte has developed an extensive presence on campus that spans bioinformatics, research application development, data science, and basic plant genomic research.

 Bioinformatics and Genomics Department

-Ten faculty (four tenure-track and six research faculty) from the UNC Charlotte Bioinformatics and Genomics Department are based at the NCRC doing research in both “wet” and “dry” labs.
+Ten faculty (five tenure-track and five research faculty) from the UNC Charlotte Bioinformatics and Genomics Department are based at the NCRC doing research in both “wet” and “dry” labs.
 Research areas span metabolomics, data science, plant genomics, application development, metagenomics, and biostatistics.